RichardCrawshaw/Crowswood.CsvConverter/README.md

 - `stream` is a `Stream` that contains the serialized data.
 - `values` is an `IEnumerable<T>` of the data that is to be serialized.

-### Options
+### Options [#options]

 Control the behaviour of the converter.
 If in doubt simply use `Options.None`, this provides a useful default.

 Options allow control over Properties and Values prefixes and the set of Comment prefixes.
-They also allow the definition of the data types that are to be converted, including changing the name of the data-type, and or of any property.
+They also allow the definition of the data types that are to be converted, this includes changing the name of the data-type, and or the name of any property.

 #### Example